Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Results

-We also examined the behavior of the methods under modeling misspecification.
-To do this, we introduced noise into the standardization procedure of the covariates.
-Specifically, we multiplied the estimated frequency of every binary variable \(j\) by \(r_{j} \sim U\left( \frac{1}{1 + e},1 + e \right)\) prior to standardizing it, where \(e \in \left\lbrack 0,1 \right\rbrack\) is the standardization error magnitude, and used this value for estimation, but not for the true generative model.
+We also examined robustness to modeling violations by introducing noise into the feature standardization procedure.
+We multiplied the estimated frequency of every binary variable \(j\) by \(r_{j} \sim U\left( \frac{1}{1 + e},1 + e \right)\) before standardizing it, where \(e \in \left\lbrack 0,1 \right\rbrack\) is the error magnitude, and used this value for estimation, but not for the true generative model.
 This noise model is motivated by GWAS, where genetic variants are often standardized according to (somewhat noisy) estimates of their population frequency rather than their sample frequency, to prevent bias due to ascertainment.
-The results indicate that AEP is highly robust to such modeling misspecification, whereas PCGC is moderately sensitive and APL is highly sensitive to such misspecification (Figure \ref{fig:fig_simulations} c).
-These experiments indicate that AEP is more reliable than the other methods under a wide variety of modeling assumptions, and is thus the method of choice for likelihood-based variance component estimation in case-control studies.
+AEP was highly robust to such modeling misspecification, whereas PCGC was moderately sensitive and APL was highly sensitive to such misspecification (Figure \ref{fig:fig_simulations}c).
+These experiments indicate that AEP is more reliable than the other methods under a wide variety of modeling assumptions, and is thus the method of choice for GP likelihood-based hyperparameter estimation in case-control studies.